HugoAndre276/contrail_seg_Unet/README.md

+Down below is the original README.md file from junzis/contrail-seg.git.
+Only one important notebook is added here ('detect_notebook.ipynb').

 # Neural network models for contrail detection and segmentation

 Introducing an open-source project that implements contrail segmentation neural network models in PyTorch.